mgibbon2/operating-systems/README.txt

-list.c - linked list demonstration written in c list.h - header file for the c file list_test.c - tests written for the list demonstration, also written in c README.txt - this file
+list.c - linked list demonstration written in c list.h - header file for the c file list_test.c - tests written for the list demonstration, also written in c Makefile - required makefile for executing the c programs, also cleans the files afterwards README.txt - this file

 Provide any special instructions to access or run your program.
+Simply type 'make'

 ROOT PASSWORD: NoReallyHaveAGreatDay24
 ==============